St. Petersburg Felony Criminal Charges Lawyer

 Read the Fla.
 Bar Journal article: “Unhandcuffing Justice: Proposals to Return Rationality to Criminal Sentencing.”

-How Russo, Pelletier & Sullivan Can Help with Felony Charges in St. Petersburg / Clearwater
+How The Law Offices of Marc N. Pelletier Can Help with Felony Charges in St. Petersburg / Clearwater

 Depending on the facts of your case, our office may be able to help you minimize or even avoid many of the consequences associated with a felony charge.
 In many situations, we may be able to: